Mohamed-A-Elshafey/SDN-DDoS2025/README.md

 4. **Ingest CIC-DDoS2019 PCAP Files:**
     * Ingested the CIC-DDoS2019 dataset PCAP files into the SDN network through one of the interfaces.
-    * Used Wireshark, a network protocol analyzer, to capture and inspect the ingested CIC-DDoS2019 traffic (see Figure 5) [38].
+    * Used Wireshark, a network protocol analyzer, to capture and inspect the ingested CIC-DDoS2019 traffic (see Figure 5) .

 5. **Capture OpenFlow Statistics:**
     * Developed a Python script to capture statistics from the Ryu controller's REST API.
-    * Utilized the Ryu REST API to gather flow, port, and switch description statistics [39].
+    * Utilized the Ryu REST API to gather flow, port, and switch description statistics.
     * Processed and saved the collected data for further analysis.

 6. **Parse Captured Traffic Statistics:**